-There are some really massive motorcycle tank bags out there, so they can be used for all types of gear.
-In general though, tank bags are used for carrying small items that you need quick access to.
+There are some really massive tank bags out there, so they can be used for all types of gear.
+In general though,they are used for carrying small items that you need quick access to.

-Here are some of the things you could find in my tank bag:
+Here are some of the things you could find in mine:

 - Paper maps (nothing beats old-school maps!)